yosriady/sheethub/README.md

 ## Contributing

+> Please also read CONTRIBUTING.md for more details on how to become a great contributor.

 Here are some ideas you can work on:
 - Audio Player on sheet pages
 - Organize composition competitions